SudhirKannan/Weather-app/README.md

-# Weather Web App
+# Rain or Shine

-This is a responsive single-page weather web application that provides **real-time weather information** for any city worldwide using the OpenWeatherMap API.
+Rain or Shine is a responsive single-page weather web application that provides **real-time weather information** for any city worldwide using the OpenWeatherMap API.

 ## Features